-There isn’t a one-size-fits-all solution for handling customer complaints—even irate customers don’t all want the same thing from a customer service interaction.
+There isn’t a one-size-fits-all solution for handling customer complaints—even irate customers don’t all want the same thing.
 Some want a refund, while others care more about an apology.
 The right response will depend on the type of customer and the specific situation.

-- Angry customers often feel they have been wronged and want to express themselves, so let them speak without interrupting.
+- Angry customers: They often feel they’ve been wronged and want to express themselves, so let them speak without interrupting.
 Listen to the problem, try to understand what went wrong, and search for a solution.
 When dealing with angry customers, sometimes it helps to use templates that can de-escalate the situation.

-- Impatient customers want things done at their own pace, which is usually at breakneck speed.
+- Impatient customers: They want things done at their own pace, which is usually at breakneck speed.
 Reassure them by letting them know you’re trying to resolve their issue as fast as possible.

-- Vague customers don’t provide many details and may even say a lot without saying enough.
+- Vague customers: They don’t provide many details and may even say a lot without saying enough.
 Ask probing questions to pull out the information you need.
 You can also clarify their statements by saying, “Just so I’m clear,” and repeating what they said to you.

-- Demanding customers aren’t easily satisfied and expect more than you can give.
-Apologize for the inconvenience they experience, and try to resolve their problem quickly.
+- Demanding customers: They aren’t easily satisfied and expect more than you can give.
+Apologize for the inconvenience they experience and try to resolve their problem quickly.

-- Challenging customers have fixed opinions and might want to tell you how to do your job.
-Suggest solutions, but don’t force your advice on the customer.
+- Challenging customers: They usually have fixed opinions and might want to tell you how to do your job.
+Suggest solutions but don’t force your advice on the customer.